We are affiliated to Irene Chua Clinic. Visit website here.

 Aside from these factors, seeking help from an infertility expert may also contribute to the success of an IVF procedure.

-If you are looking for a IVF specialist in Singapore, Dr Jonathan Wee Yeow Sherng is an experienced obstetrician and gynaecologist who is trained in reproduction medicine and IVF.
+If you are looking for an IVF specialist in Singapore, Dr Jonathan Wee Yeow Sherng is an experienced obstetrician and gynaecologist who is trained in reproduction medicine and IVF.
 Together with Dr Irene Chua, they are well-known for their interest & expertise in minimally invasive surgery.
 Contact us at 6339-7333 to schedule an appointment!

 Dr Jonathan Wee Yeow Sherng - IVF Doctor